Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Automatic Stuttering Identification

-In 2019, \citet{santoso2019categorizing} proposed modulation spectrum feature based BiLSTM (Bidirectional LSTM) to detect the causes of errors in speech recognition systems.
+In 2019, Santoso \emph{et al}~\cite{santoso2019categorizing} proposed modulation spectrum feature-based BiLSTM (Bidirectional LSTM) to detect the causes of errors in speech recognition systems.
 The method is tested on the Japanese dataset of 20 speakers with 10 males and 10 females \cite{santoso2019categorizing}.
-The experiment used 640-dimensional modulation spectrum feature vector with a block length of 320~ms \cite{santoso2019categorizing}.
-The method achieved an F-score of 0.381 for successfully detecting the stuttering events in the speech \cite{santoso2019categorizing}.
-The proposed model used the overall utterance for the stuttering error detection, however recognition errors arise only from a small part of the full utterance.
-In order to address this issue, \citet{santoso2019classification} introduced attention based BiLSTM classifier for stuttering event detection.
-The best F-score of 0.691 is attained by taking the block length of 32~ms \cite{santoso2019classification}. \paragraph{Convolutional Neural Networks (CNN)} CNNs are special type of neural nets that work with grid-structured data like images, audio spectrograms, video frames etc. A CNN consists of several layers in pipeline: convolution, pooling and fully-connected layers.
+The experiment used a 640-dimensional modulation spectrum feature vector with a block length of 320~ms \cite{santoso2019categorizing}.
+The method achieved an F1-score of 0.381 for successfully detecting the stuttering events in the speech \cite{santoso2019categorizing}.
+The proposed model used the overall utterance for the stuttering error detection, however, recognition errors arise only from a small part of the full utterance.
+In order to address this issue, Santoso \emph{et al}~\cite{santoso2019classification} introduced attention based BiLSTM classifier for stuttering event detection.
+The best F1-score of 0.691 is attained by taking the block length of 32~ms \cite{santoso2019classification}. \paragraph{Convolutional Neural Networks (CNN)} CNNs are a special type of neural nets that work with grid-structured data like images, audio spectrograms, video frames, etc. A CNN consists of several layers in the pipeline: convolution, pooling, and fully-connected layers.
 With the help of several feature maps, CNNs are successful in capturing the spatial and temporal dependencies from the input data.

-Convolution layer, a core component of the CNNs, is comprised of a set of learnable parametric kernels (filters) that transforms an input image into several number of small receptive fields \cite{goodfellow2016deep}.
-In forward pass, a dot product is performed between the entries of an input image and filter resulting in an activate map of that filter \cite{goodfellow2016deep}.
+The convolution layer, a core component of the CNNs, is comprised of a set of learnable parametric kernels (filters) that transforms an input image into several small receptive fields \cite{goodfellow2016deep}.
+In the forward pass, a dot product is performed between the entries of an input image and filter resulting in an activation map of that filter \cite{goodfellow2016deep}.
 This dot product is also known as convolution operation, defined by the following equation:

 where $i,j$ indices related to image and $m,n$ are concerned with the kernel , $X$ represents the audio spectrogram or image matrix which is to be convolved with the filter $h$.